AnalyticsInfluencer MarketingStrategy

 SOV measures what percentage of the conversation in your category your brand owns.
 It's a lagging indicator — it takes time to move — but it's one of the best proxies for long-term brand health.

 Track SOV by monitoring mentions of your brand vs. competitors in your target topic clusters.
-On X, this can be done with Volumn.ai's Monitor tab or tools like Brandwatch.
+On X, this can be done with dedicated monitoring tools or platforms like Brandwatch.

 Building an Influencer Analytics Dashboard